twrackers/FadeLED-library/README.md

 If neither `#define` is included, the sketch will only support built-in PWM pins on the Arduino device.

+Note that the "invert" capability, to support LEDs connected in active-low mode, is only supported when direct PWM connections are used.
+The external PWM driver devices do not support active-low.

 ## Examples ##

 The `FadeLED` library contains several sketches in the `examples` directory.